Adriana Galván: Biography

 Galván completed her bachelor's degree in Neuroscience and Behavior at Barnard College, Columbia University in 2001.
 Galván continued her education in neuroscience under the guidance of B.J.
 Casey at the Weill Medical College of Cornell University, where she completed her PhD in 2006.
 She obtained post-doctoral training under the supervision of Russell Poldrack and Susan Bookheimer at the Semel Institute for Neuroscience and Behavior at UCLA from 2006 to 2008, prior to joining the UCLA faculty in 2008.
 She was the honored recipient of the UCLA Department of Psychology Distinguished Teaching Award (Senior Ladder) in 2015.

 Galván is a Fellow of the Association for Psychological Science and a recipient of a U.S. Fulbright Scholarship.
 Her research program has been supported by grants from the National Institutes of Health, National Science Foundation, Russell Sage Foundation, Jacobs Foundation, and the California Tobacco-Related Disease Research Program.

 Galván's research team studies the development of the brain from childhood into adolescence and adulthood, using various neuroimaging techniques to study psychological and neurobiological functioning.
 Her studies have explored neural mechanisms underlying decision-making and risk-taking, the influences of stress and other experiences on behavior and brain functioning, and neurobiological factors associated with cigarette smoking in adolescence.
+Her research on the topic of adolescent development was used in a TEDx talk.
 Other influential work has focused on how sleep affects the developing brain.